Vendayan/aid-manager/README.md

 ## Features

-Itemizes scenarios into a treeview allowing easier access to manage scripts.
+- Itemizes scenarios into a treeview allowing easier access to manage scripts.
+- Command palette action to look up any published scenario by ID (`Lookup Scenario by ID`) and pin it in the tree

 ## Getting Started